-species of Lepidoptera were Six observed or captured during this study.
-One species of endemic Noctuid moth was captured in the light traps, Agrotis xiphias Meyrick.
-A nonindigenous Noctuid was also captured in the light Peseudaletia unipunctata traps, (Haworth).
-Indigenous species of microlepidoptera, one Cosmopterigidae, Hyposmocoma sp., and two species of Crambidae, Eudonia sp. and Udea pyranthes (Meyrick), were observed flying during the day.
-One unknown species of microlepidoptera was also captured.
+Seven species of Lepidoptera were observed or captured during this study.

+Two species of endemic Noctuid moths was captured in the light traps, Agrotis xiphias Meyrick and Peridroma cinctipennis (Warren).
+A nonindigenous Noctuid was captured in high abundance in the light traps, Peseudaletia unipunctata (Haworth).
+During the second night of light trapping, over 300 specimens of this species were attracted to the traps.
+Indigenous species of microlepidoptera, one Cosmopterigidae, Hyposmocoma sp., one species of Udea pyranthes (Meyrick), and a Geometridae Scotorythra were observed.
+The introduced Lantana moth (Stenoptilodes littoralis (Meyrick) was also present.